 The Abbey-Principality of San Luigi, and specifically the Order of the Crown of Thorns which is one of the San Luigi Orders, is today the sole remaining Old Catholic organization that counted the Lord Patriarch Banks among its members.
 While the Abbey-Principality does not claim to be the legal successor of the Old Catholic Orthodox Church, as an ecclesiastically sovereign entity it is empowered to charter a dependent communion that can serve to commemorate that body and to act as a memorial to its aims and founder.
 This was therefore done in 2013 at the time when the Holy Star was presented to the Prince-Abbot of San Luigi, with the new communion designated The Old Catholic Orthodox Church (2013).

 It now remained only to seek a prelate who would be able to head such a body effectively.
 This was not a long search, for the extensive record of ministry of the Most Revd.
 Dr. Charles S. J. White was self-recommending.
 While himself an orthodox Old Roman Catholic prelate, Dr. White has long experience of study in the fields of Eastern religions and philosophy, particularly Hinduism.
 He is a former priest of the Liberal Catholic Church and is Professor Emeritus and former Chairman of the Department of Philosophy and Religion at The American University, Washington, D.C.
 Dr. White was installed as Lord Patriarch of the revived OCOC in June 2013.
+He passed to spirit on 13 February 2017 at which point the office of Lord Patriarch became merged in that of the Prince-Abbot of San Luigi.

 The arms of Patriarch Charles.
 Per chevron or and azure a chevron sable between in chief dexter an oil lamp argent and sinister a heart gules surmounted by the letter M, and in base a Calvary cross or between two fleurs de lis argent.
 The arms are displayed on an Eastern mantle with the customary insignia of office and the whole surmounted by the ornaments of rank of a Patriarch.
 Motto: Unitas.